-Set-Up

-Recommendations

-Approx. Timing 25 minutes

-Instructor Notes At the completion of this activity gather the class as a whole group and

-discuss what each did to control/elimante the hazard using the materials
+Set-Up Recommendations Approx. Timing Instructor Notes 25 minutes At the completion of this activity gather the class as a whole group and discuss what each did to control/elimante the hazard using the materials provided.

-provided.
+GENERAL ELECTRICAL SAFETY ~ LOTOTO

-Introduction LOTOTO or Lockout-Tagout-Tryout allows one to control local electrical
+Introduction LOTOTO or Lockout-Tagout-Tryout allows one to control local electrical sources.

-sources.
 These locks signify a de-energized state for a piece of equipment.

-If used properly, they will prevent anyone from re-energizing a piece of

-equipment that may be under maintenance.
-It is important to understand

-their use and effectiveness onsite.
+If used properly, they will prevent anyone from re-energizing a piece of equipment that may be under maintenance.
+It is important to understand their use and effectiveness onsite.

-Objective Given the information in the module, identify locks and tags used in
+Objective Given the information in the module, identify locks and tags used in LOTOTO procedures.

-LOTOTO procedures.

-Given the information in the module, describe hazards associated with

-improper LOTOTO procedures.
+Given the information in the module, describe hazards associated with improper LOTOTO procedures.

-Target Audience
+Target Audience Individual (1)

-(min/max - circle)
+(min/max - circle) Pairs (2)

 Small-Group (3/5)

 Large-Group (6/10)

 Full-Group (Dependent on class size)

 Steps 1.
 Hold up a lockout tag and explain your site's procedures in

 using them.

 2. Pass around the class so students are able to see the tags

 clearly.

-Materials 3.
-If able lockout a piece of equipment to show its effectiveness.
-Lockout tag
+3. If able lockout a piece of equipment to show its effectiveness.

+Materials Lockout tag

 Set-Up Research your classroom or surrounding area to find equipment that may

 Recommendations be locked-out for a brief period of time

 Approx. Timing 20 minutes

 Instructor Notes

-moutor motes
+EXPLOSIVES & BLASTING

 Introduction Explosives are used in mines on a regular.
 In the proper hands they are

-Introduction

-in n it important tools for excavating areas of the mine.
-Many types of explosives may not appear to be dangerous at first glance.
-Some resemble household items.
-Whether explosive or not, it is important to treat a suspected item as an explosive until verified.
+important tools for excavating areas of the mine.
+Many types of explosives

+may not appear to be dangerous at first glance.
+Some resemble household

+items.
+Whether explosive or not, it is important to treat a suspected item as

+an explosive until verified.
 The difference could cost you your life.

-5 Given the information in the module, identify blasting components and
+Objective Given the information in the module, identify blasting components and

-h hazards associated with each material.
+hazards associated with each material.

-0 Individual (1)
+Target Audience Individual (1)

-Pairs (2)
+(min/max - circle) Pairs (2)

 Small-Group (3/5)

 Large-Group (6/10)

-F Full-Group (Dependent on class size)
+Full-Group (Dependent on class size)

 Steps 1.
 Take a soda can and cylindrical explosive and bury them in

 the ground with only the tops showing above ground.

 2. Have the class inspect the area from a distance.

 3. Ask the class which item is the explosive.

-Materials S Soda can
+Materials Soda can

-N Neutralized cylindrical explosive i.e. cast booster
+Neutralized cylindrical explosive i.e. cast booster

 Set-Up

 Recommendations

-Approx. Timing 2 20 minutes
+Approx. Timing 20 minutes

 Instructor Notes